Bug!: Plot

 The game's plot centers around the titular character, Bug, who is a Hollywood actor hoping to make his "biggest break".
-Bug decides to sign up for the lead role in an upcoming action film, in which his family, composed of his pet, Maggot Dog, his younger brother, his girlfriend, his mother and his father, is kidnapped by the villainous Queen Cadavra and must set out to rescue them.
+Bug decides to sign up for the lead role in an upcoming action film, in which his family - composed of his pet, Maggot Dog, his younger brother, his girlfriend, his mother and his father - is captured by the villainous spider Queen Cadavra and must set out to rescue them.

+After traversing through insect infested grasslands, a reptile ruled dessert, a dangerous swamp, the bottom of the sea, a frozen tundra wasteland, and a volcanic mountain; he rescues his family one by one, defeating those Queen Cadarva left to hold them before facing the spider queen herself.
+Despite it being part of a movie, Cadarva was an actual villain who was aiming to take Bug out for real, even bringing in real monsters to aid her (a cybernetically-enhanced snail, a giant reptile, a deadly sea snake, a monstrous octopus, and an abominable snow-bug).
+After a fierce fight, Bug manages to defeat her by pushing her into the volcano (revealed to be real) which destroys her.
+Afterwards, a movie is made of the events (with no one knowing that what happened on it was real) as Bug and his family attend its premier.